ozkriff/ozkriff.github.io-src/content/2019-09-18--devlog-zemeroth-v0-6/index.md

     has 6 health, a "Heavy Strike" passive ability and both "Club" and "Knockback" abilities.
     Can slay even a fully fresh imp summoner in a few strikes.
+- **alchemist** - is a special type, because he can't attack directly.
-- **alchemist** - lost all bombs except for the Push Bomb.
+  He lost all bombs except for the Push Bomb.
-  Also, "Heal"'s cooldown increased to 3 turns.
+  Also, the cooldown of the "Heal" ability was increased.
   - **healer** - heals more points with a 2 turns cooldown and can throw only Poison Bomb.
     Also, can do double moves in one turn for cases